The scene:

 - It’s much easier to speak ‘about’ another person than it is to speak ‘to’ them when there’s a problem

-- Painfully few people are trained in the assertiveness and interpersonal skills needed to approach safely (i.e. without provoking defense and a potentially hostile reaction)
+- Painfully few people are trained in the self-management and interpersonal skills needed to approach safely (i.e. without provoking defense and a potentially hostile reaction) when there are problems between us (you will find numerous tips on how to confront ‘safely’ throughout this series of articles)

 - As a result serious problems like this one are allowed to go unsolved, becoming an accepted feature of life in a poisoned environment